 Through the leadership of brother Lawrence Yates The Beta Delta Chapter of Iota Phi Theta was formed!
 He formed The Beta Delta Chapter with the intent of doing something never done before and forcing change within the Wilmington College Community.
 Initially the chapter was chartered in the Spring of 1984, the Beta Delta Chapter of Iota Phi Theta returned to Wilmington in the year of 2012 following a 12-year hiatus.
 The Fraternity as a whole continues to grow and strengthen, so will its commitment to make meaningful contributions to society in general, with particular emphasis in the African – American community.
 Throughout America, Iota Phi Theta has come to represent excellence in all areas.
 The Fraternity is, and shall forever remain dedicated to its Founders’ vision of “Building a Tradition, Not Resting Upon One!”

-Chapter Polaris (President): Marcus Benson, Communication Arts, ’16
+Chapter Polaris (President): Jeremiah Armstrong, Communication Arts, ’17

-Vice Polaris (Vice President): Jalen Thomas, Animal Science Major, ’18
+Vice Polaris (Vice-President): Jalen Thomas, Communication Arts, ’18

 Chapter Advisor: Charles (Chip) Murdock, Director of Multicultural Affairs